A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Experimental results

-In addition to quantitative evaluation, to visually illustrate that the proposed method can generate high-quality roof planes, we also present some roof plane extraction results of all approaches in Figure~\ref{Fig:Compaer1} and Figure~\ref{Fig:Compaer2}.
+In addition to quantitative evaluation, to visually illustrate that the proposed method can generate high-quality roof planes, we also present some roof plane extraction results of all approaches in Figure~\ref{Fig:Compaer1}, Figure~\ref{Fig:Compaer2} and Figure~\ref{Fig:Compaer3}.
 In Figure~\ref{Fig:Compaer1}, we visually present plane segmentation results of different approaches on a building selected from the synthetic test dataset.
 In Figure~\ref{Fig:Compaer1}(b), the plane segmentation result of RANSAC is presented.
 RANSAC produces a small spurious plane and inaccurate boundaries.
 In addition, RANSAC merges two plane instances into one large plane.
 Region growing generates a small spurious plane and fails to find the correct plane instances for boundary points, as shown in Figure~\ref{Fig:Compaer1}(c).
 PointGroup successfully extracts five plane instances from the input data, but it struggles to process unreliable boundary points, as shown in Figure~\ref{Fig:Compaer1}(d).
 PointGroup fails to assign the correct instance labels to the boundary points.
-Zhu et al.'s approach generates inaccurate boundaries between adjacent plane instances, as highlighted by the green ellipses in Figure~\ref{Fig:Compaer1}(e).
-Liu et al.'s approach suffers from over-segmentation problem, as shown in Figure.~\ref{Fig:Compaer1}(f).
+Zhu et al.'s approach and GoCoPP generate inaccurate boundaries between adjacent plane instances, as highlighted by the blue ellipses in Figure~\ref{Fig:Compaer1}(e) and (f).
+In addition, GoCoPP merges two plane instances into one plane.
+Liu et al.'s approach suffers from over-segmentation problem, as shown in Figure~\ref{Fig:Compaer1}(g).
 A roof plane has been split into two planes.
-In addition, this approach also generate inaccurate boundaries.
-The proposed approach produces the best result for this data, the segmented planes are almost the same with ground truth, as shown in Figure~\ref{Fig:Compaer1}(g).
+In addition, this approach also generates inaccurate boundaries.
+The proposed approach produces the best result for this data, the segmented planes are almost the same with ground truth, as shown in Figure~\ref{Fig:Compaer1}(h).